El-Mansur/News_Portal/README.md

 ##### DS - SQLite or mySQL
 We're not sure about this yet, but will probably be choosing between SQLite and mySQL.
+#
+###### Dataset
+The data set we are choosing for the project is ["All the news"](https://www.kaggle.com/snapcrack/all-the-news).
+The following dataset consists of 143,000 articles from 15 American publications, and it suits great for our news portal.
+The amount of tables is enough to follow the project instructions.
+#